-You might be wondering whether your relationship meets the criteria of a de facto relationship, or what the time limitations applicable to you are.
+Does your relationship meets the criteria of a de facto relationship?
+What the time limitations are applicable?
 If you are separating, you might be confused about your legal rights when it comes to assets or children, or if your matter will be treated the same as a marriage in terms of entitlements.

-In Australia, de facto couples (including same sex couples) are now able to deal with their property matters under the Family Law Act.
+In Australia, de facto or same sex couples are now able to deal with their property matters under the Family Law Act.

 How do you establish if you are in a de facto relationship?

 To establish that you are in a de facto relationship with another person, you cannot be legally married to that person or be related by family, but you must have a relationship as a couple living together on a genuine domestic basis.